thelebster/tg-redirect/README.md

 **Feb 22, 2020**
 * Parsing the t.me/username page directly to get details about the channel invitation.
+* Checking if channel on a blacklist using comma separated values from the `BLACKLIST` environment variable.

 **Feb 13, 2020**
 * Use Telergam API to fetch information about channel, like channel name, description and image.